getify/You-Dont-Know-JS/async & performance/ch3.md

 One of the most important, but often overlooked, details of promises is that they have a solution to this issue as well.
 Included with the native ES6 `Promise` implementation is `Promise.resolve(..)`.

-If you pass an immediate, non-promise-like value to `Promise.resolve(..)`, you get a promise that's fulfilled with that value.
+If you pass an immediate, non-promise, non-thenable value to `Promise.resolve(..)`, you get a promise that's fulfilled with that value.
 In other words, these two promises `p1` and `p2` will behave basically identically:

 ```js
 var p1 = new Promise( function(resolve,reject){